Woodlands Bus Interchange: Integrated Transport Hub

 On 12 March 2016, to facilitate upgrading of the interchange and construction of a new link to the MRT station, operations of all bus services serving Woodlands interchange were shifted to a temporary interchange beside Woodlands MRT station.

-The upgraded bus interchange reopened on 13 June 2021, and incorporated a heritage gallery showcasing SMRT & Trans-Island bus history over the years.
+The upgraded bus interchange reopened on 13 June 2021, and incorporated a heritage gallery showcasing SMRT and Trans-Island bus history over the years.
 Due to insufficient parking spaces in the interchange, service 925/925M, 950, 961/961M & 965 remained at the temporary interchange.

 When a land Vaccinated Travel Lane (VTL-Land) between Singapore and Malaysia was announced, Berth B5 of the temporary bus interchange was used for the VTL-Land bus service operated by Transtar from 29 November 2021.
 The service was renamed to Vaccinated Travel Bus Service (VTBS) when the Singapore government scrapped all of her VTL schemes for the reopening of borders to all Vaccinated persons on 1 April 2022.
 VTBS ceased on 1 May 2022 as cross-border public bus services resumed.

 Bus Contracting Model

-Under the new bus contracting model, all the bus routes were split into 9 route packages operating from Woodlands Integrated Transport Hub Bus Interchange.
-Bus Services 169, 856, 858, 963, 963e, 966, 969 are under Sembawang-Yishun Bus Package, Bus Service 161 is under Sengkang-Hougang Bus Package, Bus Service 168 is under Bedok Bus Package and the rest of the bus services are under Woodlands Bus Package.

-Currently, Bus Services 169, 856, 858, 963, 963e, 966, 969 (Sembawang-Yishun Bus Package) is operated by Tower Transit Singapore.
-Bus Service 161 (Sengkang-Hougang Bus Package) and Bus Service 168 (Bedok Bus Package) are currently operated by SBS Transit.
-All remaining bus services are operated by the anchor operator, SMRT Buses.
+Integrated Transport Hub

+Under the Bus Contracting Model, all bus services operating from Woodlands Integrated Transport Hub Bus Interchange were divided into 4 Bus Packages, operated by three different bus operators.

-List of routes
+List of Bus Services

 Temporary Bus Interchange

-Under the new bus contracting model, all the bus routes were split into 2 route packages operating from Woodlands Temporary Bus Interchange.
-Bus Service 965 is under Sembawang-Yishun Bus Package and the rest of the bus services are under Woodlands Bus Package.
+Under the Bus Contracting Model, all bus services operating from Woodlands Temporary Bus Interchange were divided into 2 Bus Packages, operated by two different bus operators.

-Currently, Bus Service 965 (Sembawang-Yishun Bus Package) is operated by Tower Transit Singapore.
-All remaining bus services are operated by the anchor operator, SMRT Buses.